FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-1.md

   - Pro-tips
 ---

-This is one of my series posts on Textmate 2, a handy, great, expandable editor on Mac OS X. For more pro tips on Textmate 2, click [here]().
+This is one of my series posts on Textmate 2, a handy, light, expandable editor on Mac OS X. For more pro tips on Textmate 2, click [here]().

 ---

 ##Textmate - The Missing Editor

-First of all, I am going to introduce to you guys about Textmate.
+First of all, I am going to introduce to you guys about Textmate<sup>[[1]](#Reference)</sup>.

 Textmate is an editor only on Max OS X. That means you cannot find it on any other systems.
 If you probably heard about Vim, or Emacs before, there is another name for Textmate: Vim on Mac.

 ##Features

 If you don't know about Vim, Emacs, or Sublime Text etc., never mind.
 Textmate provides a great amount of features.
 A list of them is shown below.

 1. Ability to Search and Replace in a Project
 2. Auto-Indent for Common Actions Like Pasting Text